MMAP/MMAP.github.io/README.md

                           Default is to write pairwise counts base on observed data.
 --use_complete_data_count Uses the number of markers for nij in the above formulas to compute the average.
                           Can be combined with –write_matrix_counts.
 --num_mkl_threads <num>                       Parallelization for MKL matrix multiplication --autosome                                    Extract the autosomal SNPs --chromosome <numbers>                        Extract SNP on chromosomes in <numbers>
 --genomic_region <chr> <start bp> <stop bp>   Extract SNPs in the genomic region(s) specified.
 --marker_set <file>                           Use markers in <file>
 --subject_set <file>                          Use subjects in <file>
 --min_minor_allele_frequency <value>          Restrict analysis to markers with MAF greater than <value>.
                                               Not used for imputed data.
 ```

 ### PC calculations
 ```
-MMAP computes the PCs then outputs to csv delimited file --compute_pc_file                 MMAP option --binary_input_filename <file>    Binary covariance file to extract PCs --max_pcs2print <num>             Print the <num> PCs with largest eigenvalues --pc_output_filename <file>       Output file for the PCs.
+MMAP computes the PCs then outputs to csv delimited file.

+--compute_pc_file                 MMAP option
+--binary_input_filename <file>    Binary covariance file to extract PCs --max_pcs2print <num>             Print the <num> PCs with largest eigenvalues --pc_output_filename <file>       Output file for the PCs.
 Sorted by largest to smallest eigenvalue --subject_set <file>              Restrict the PC calculation to subjects in the file.
                                   Note that in practice PCs are computed for all subjects in binary then used for all downstream analyses independent of the number of subjects in the phenotype file.
 The PCs restricted to subsets of the subjects are no longer orthogonal, but the impact is minimal.
 --print_scaled_pcs                Also print eigenvectors scaled by the sqrt of the eigenvalue
 ```

 #### Extracting Values from Matrix
 ```
 There are two options to extract the pairwise values from a binary covariance matrix and an option to extract the full matrix.
 Subject set options are being added to be able extract specified subjects.

 --variance_component_matrix_mmap2pairs        Output each pair once.
-The order depends on the order of the subjects in the file.
-The output is the upper diagonal of the matrix
+The order depends on the order of
+                                              the subjects in the file.
+The output is the upper diagonal of the matrix.
 --variance_component_matrix_mmap2pairs_all    Output each pair of different subjects twice with opposite orders.
-The output is the full matrix
+                                              The output is the full matrix.
 --variance_component_matrix_mmap2matrix       Rectangular output with the subject ids as the first row.

 Both options require: